ibm-cloud-docs/cephaas/curl.md

 ## Get your resource instance ID
 {: #curl-instance-id}

 Some of the following commands require an `ibm-service-instance-id` parameter.
-To find this value, go to the **Service credentials** tab of your Object Storage instance in the cloud console.
+To find this value, go to the **Credentials** tab of your Object Storage instance in the cloud console.
 Create a credential if needed, then use the _View credentials_ menu to see the JSON format.
 Use the value of `resource_instance_id`.

 For use with curl APIs, you need only the UUID that starts after the last single colon and ends before the final double colon.
 For example, the ID `crn:v1:bluemix:public:cloud-object-storage:global:a/81caa0254631ce5f9330ae427618f209:39d8d161-22c4-4b77-a856-f11db5130d7d::` can be abbreviated to `39d8d161-22c4-4b77-a856-f11db5130d7d`.
 {: tip}